-Communities are addressing a growing range of challenges related to climate change.
-These can be new challenges like sea-level rise or existing conditions exacerbated by climate change, like flooding or drought.
+Communities are addressing a growing range of challenges arising from chronic climate impacts like sea-level rise or extreme weather conditions exacerbated by climate change, like flooding or drought.

 To be effective, local resilience efforts must build the capacity of the entire community – including individual residents, neighborhoods, businesses, city planners and first responders – to cope with both chronic stresses like increasing temperatures and acute shocks like extreme weather events.
-Under the resilience umbrella, cities are upgrading roads, improving neighborhood cohesion, changing transit routes, and updating building codes.
-Resilience is not new for most cities; it is an ongoing effort to align city functions and resources in ways that benefits residents, businesses, and the environment today and in the future.
+Resilience is not new for most cities; it is an ongoing effort to align city functions and resources in ways that benefit residents, businesses, and the environment today and in the future.